 After hitting hit in his fourth at-bat against Softbank Hawks on May 3, he went 17 consecutive at-bats without hit, but on May 18 against Nippon-Ham Fighters, he came in as a pinch hitter for Atsuki Tomosugi in the 12th inning with the score at 1-1 and runners on first and second with one out.
 "Honestly, I was reluctant to swing at a strange ball before going up to bat and get out, but when I calmed down, I remembered my batting style and since I've always swung at the first pitch, I decided to stick to it and went for it from the first pitch," he said, swinging at the first cutter thrown by Takumi Yamamoto, and the ball went for a timely doble to right-center field.
 His hit in a while was walk-off hit that led the team to win.

-Due to poor health, he was again removed from the first-team roster on May 27th, but he continued to produce results with the bat, batting .419 (31-13), and was promoted back to the team on June 13th.
-In the three-game series against DeNA starting on June 20th, he had multiple hit in three consecutive games, and in the game on the 22nd, he had a wild game with four hit, including his first professional multi-hit game.
-He hit well in June, batting .441 (34-15), and was good at taking advantage of opportunities, with an astonishing .571 batting average in scoring position.
+He was removed from the first-team roster again on May 27 due to poor health, but he produced results with his bat, batting .419 (13 out of 31), and was recalled on June 13.
+In the three-game series against DeNA starting on June 20, he had multiple hit in all three games, and in the game on the 22nd, he had a spectacular performance with four hit, including his first professional multi-hit game.
+In June, he had a batting average of .441 (15 out of 34), and was clutch in scoring situations, with an astonishing batting average of .571 with runners in scoring position.

 Since the start of July, hit in four consecutive games, from the game against Rakuten on the 2nd to the game against Orix on the 6th, and in the game against Seibu on the 13th, he achieved his second multi-hit game since turning pro, saying, "I feel like my own condition is improving even during batting practice, so I would like to work hard each day so that I can hit more and more and improve my condition."